borisngong/Maze-project/README.md

 # The Maze Project

 I present to you **The Maze Project**, be ready to enter a 3D world that has been created  from a simple 2D map.
 With the use of a technique called raycasting, we introduce a game of maze navigation quite differently.
 The Maze Project is an enjoyable yet challenging game which involves navigating through a maze and replicate the classic games like the Shadow Warrior, Dome etc. This game has been implemented using C programming language and SDL2.
+Follow the guidelines below to install, run the game,  and exit.

 ## Installation

+To install The Maze Project, follow these steps:

 ### Cloning the Repository